 Sparse Models and Methods for Optimal Instruments with an Application to Eminent Domain

-Keywords: Instrumental Variables, Optimal Instruments, LASSO, Post-LASSO, Sparsity, Eminent Domain, Data-Driven Penalty, Heteroscedasticity, Non-Gaussian Errors, Moderate Deviations for Self-Normalized Sums
+Keywords: Inference on a Low-Dimensional Parameter after Model Selection, Imperfect Model Selection, Instrumental Variables, Lasso, Post-Lasso, Data-Driven Penalty, Heteroscedasticity, Non-Gaussian Errors, Moderate Deviations for Self-Normalized Sums